- Choose Carefully

 Have you shopped around?
-If so, you might of noticed that most factoring fees are all about the same, but lately there have been more factoring companies that advertise factoring fees that seem too good to be true.
+If so, you might have noticed that most factoring fees are all about the same, but lately, there have been more factoring companies that advertise factoring fees that seem too good to be true.
 When you find such companies, do you convince yourself that you are a great shopper or do you say something doesn’t seem right?

 There are a handful of less than honorable factoring companies out there, just like in any other industry.
 When you ask a shady factoring company the BIG question… What is your rate?
-You might be surprised that it’s as low as 1%, especially since most other factoring company or more than double this.
+You might be surprised that it’s as low as 1%, especially since most other factoring companies or more than double this.
 We can understand why you would be inclined to jump at this but is it really true?
-No, of course it’s not true (sorry to say).
-Factoring companies that tell give a rate that is too good to be true, never tell you about all of their fees; sure they answered your question on what the rate is but perhaps your question should have been… What are all of the costs to factor an invoice or a follow up question…Are there any additional fees that you will be charged?
-These companies that offer you a rate that is too good to be true, will have so many junk and hiddens fees that it would send you running for the hills, if knew about them upfront.
+No, of course, it’s not true (sorry to say).
+Factoring companies that tell give a rate that is too good to be true, never tell you about all of their fees; sure they answered your question on what the rate is but perhaps your question should have been… What are all of the costs to factor an invoice or a follow-up question…Are there any additional fees that you will be charged?
+These companies that offer you a rate that is too good to be true, will have so many junk and hidden fees that it would send you running for the hills if knew about them upfront.
 The problem is companies like this never disclose all of their fees.

 So what are the additional fees?

 On top of a factoring fee you will have to pay an APR on your used credit line.
 Many of our competitors are charging a double fee (factoring fee and APR).

 You will be charged you a $2.00 invoice review fee on every invoice.

 Their 1% fee is only if you sell them 100K per month in invoices, if not the fee is much higher.

-They also charge you a minimum amount fee if the invoice amount is not at certain number.
+They also charge you a minimum amount fee if the invoice amount is not at a certain number.